 Stakeholder Alignment is about uncovering and understanding the interests that are guiding your venture.
 It enables your project or initiative to be responsive to its stakeholders' (both internal and lateral) shared and separate interests.

-Using WayMarks' patent pending zFlower™ visualizations, you will be able to see the data that will ultimately help guide your project to success.
+Using WayMarks' zFlower™ visualizations, you will be able to see the data that will ultimately help guide your project to success.
 Having a stakeholder alignment map for chartering a new initiative, steering project direction, or guiding change management will accelerate the road to success through waymarking accessible paths as well as potential failure modes.